 Students seeking a bachelor of business administration degree must complete a minimum of 124 credit hours.
 Depending upon a student's concentration, the actual number of required credit hours may be greater than 124 credit hours.
 Students must successfully complete the University's General Education Curriculum requirements, which total 45-46 credit hours for business administration majors.
 All business administration students must satisfactorily complete the core curriculum of the School of Business Administration and Professional Programs.
-The core consists of 36 credit hours.
-Each concentration within the School of Business Administration and Professional Programs requires an additional 18 credit hours, except for accounting which requires 21.
-Students majoring in business administration must take 9 hours of business-advanced electives.
-In addition, business majors must take a minimum of 6 hours of required related courses.
+The core consists of 39 credit hours.
+Each concentration within the School of Business Administration and Professional Programs requires additional hours specific to the concentration.
+Students majoring in business administration also take business-advanced electives as required by the particular concentration.
+In addition, business majors must take a minimum of 3 hours of required related courses.
 If needed, students must take free elective credit hours to complete the number of hours required to obtain the bachelor of business administration degree.
 No more than 6 hours of business transfer credits with a grade of "D" will apply toward major requirements, and no transfer grades of "D" will apply towards concentration courses.
 In addition, a maximum of 6 hours of transfer credits may be applied to satisfy a concentration requirement.